Analysis: Report lays blame, but what's needed are solutions

 The 233 pages of details about how Olympic leaders and the FBI responded — or didn't — to sex-abuse allegations against Larry Nassar was yet another entry in an endless exercise in looking backward to respond to a crisis that needs some new ideas before anything is truly fixed.

-Hampered by their own red tape and glacial pace in grasping the enormity of the issue, neither the U.S. Olympic Committee, nor USA Gymnastics, nor Congress have come up with any ideas comprehensive enough — beyond firing everyone and blowing up organizations — to turn this ship around.
+Hampered by their own red tape and glacial pace in grasping the enormity of the issue, neither the U.S. Olympic Committee nor USA Gymnastics — or even Congress — has come up with any ideas comprehensive enough — beyond firing everyone and blowing up organizations — to turn this ship around.

 How was the report helpful?